 Following the removal of EU sanctions on 22nd October 2016, Bank Saderat PLC is no longer subject to an asset freeze and requires no licences from HM Treasury in the United Kingdom to deal with its funds and economic resources.
 The Bank was approved to resume normal business on 13th September 2018 and has started to rebuild its business gradually and profitably.
-The Bank's income has been significantly derived from its interbank placements, under existing business relationships, rather than from commercial activities.
-However, now the Bank has permission to resume normal business this balance will gradually change as commercial activity restarts.
+The Bank's income is significantly derived from its interbank placements, under existing business relationships, rather than from commercial banking activities After the Bank obtained permission to resume normal business, it was hoped that this balance will gradually change as commercial activity restarts.
+Hitherto, this has been hampered because of secondary US sanctions barring non-US companies from dealing with Iranian-owned entities.